Watch our video on short call options.

 As the writer, you want the contract to expire worthlessly.
 That's why if you think the market is bearish, then you go bullish.
 Likewise, if you think the market is bullish, then you go bearish.

-Check out our trading rooms where we discuss different options strategies and how to trade them.
+Check out our live trading room where we discuss different options strategies and how to trade them.

 What is the difference between a long call and a short call?
 What is a long call, and how does it differ?
 Or what about a short put?